ONS-Innovation/github-repository-archive-tool/terraform/authentication/README.md

 ## Additional setup

-This terraform only create the Cognito resources, the **provisioning (and deprovisioning) of users is handled manually in the AWS console**.
+This terraform only create the Cognito resources, the **provisioning (and deprovisioning) of users is handled manually in the AWS console**, see the top level README for details.